 Futhark supports Hindley-Milner-style type inference, so in many cases explicit type annotations can be left off.
 Record field projection cannot in isolation be fully inferred, and may need type annotations where their inputs are bound.
+The same goes when constructing sum types, as Futhark cannot assume that a given constructor only belongs to a single type.
 Further, unique types (see In-place updates) must be explicitly annotated.